Tulika7032/WebTech_proj/README.md

 Blog Section: Allows users to read travel experiences share by others and write their own blog posts.

+Search Functionality: Allows users to search for blog posts or destinations.

 Technologies Used:

 Frontend:
    HTML, CSS, React.js

 Backend(API):
+  Node.js, Express.js

+Database:
-  Node.js, Express.js, MongoDB with Mongoose
+  MongoDB with Mongoose